Who Am I?

 This program was written mainly to overcome some limitations of CARDFILE.
 For example, in CARDFILE the size of card cannot be larger than 12×40 characters including the index line.
 In ADDRFILE there is no such limitation.
 The main philosophy behind this program is its simplicity and easiness of use.

-ADDRFILE runs on 32 and 64-bit Microsoft Windows environments (like Windows 95, 98, ME, NT, 2000, XP, 2003, Vista, 2008, or Windows 7).
+ADDRFILE runs on 32 and 64-bit Microsoft Windows environments (like Windows 95, 98, ME, NT, 2000, XP, 2003, Vista, 2008, 7, or 10).
 It gets an optional parameter indicating the address file to be opened and edited.
 The window displayed when you run the application contains a menu bar at the top, a status bar at the bottom, a card index list at the right, and a multiline edit box at the left.
 The text displayed within the edit box at the left is related to the card selected from the index list at the right.
 The index value of a card is the first line of the card data.
 When you start with an empty address file, the first thing you must do is to add a new card and then edit the contents of this card.
 Then you need to save your address file to disk.

 To uninstall the program, delete the directory containing the program files, any shortcuts and data files you created, and the branch HKEY_CURRENT_USER\SOFTWARE\FedSoft\AddrFile from your registry.